taoxu2/taoxu2.github.io/research.md

 ---
 layout: page
-title: Academic Research
+title: Academic Notes
 permalink: /research/
 ---

-# Academic Research
+# Academic Notes

-This section collects my notes on mathematics, statistics, and academic papers.

-I will post:
-- 📘 Course notes and derivations
-- ✏️ Problem-solving and proofs
-- 📄 Summaries of research papers
+Welcome to my collection of academic notes.

+Here you'll find summaries, problem solutions, and conceptual insights from courses in Mathematics and Statistics at UCSB.

+---

+## Measure Theory (MATH 201A)